Working with Meta-Runner

-Meta-runners Power Pack for TeamCity available on GitHub is a collection of meta-runners for various tasks like downloading a file, triggering a build, tagging a build, changing a build status, running PHP tasks, etc.
+Meta-runners Power Pack for TeamCity available on GitHub is a collection of meta-runners for various tasks like downloading a file, triggering a build, tagging a build, changing a build status, running PHP tasks, and so on.

 *MRPP_\<some text\>.xml* contains a definition of a single Meta-runner.
 Download the required meta-runner (or copy its definition to a file) and install it as described in the section below.

 You can install a meta-runner using the TeamCity web UI.
 Alternatively, you can do it directly via the file system.

 To install a meta-runner via the Web UI, go to Project Settings | Meta-Runners, click Upload Meta-Runner, and select the meta-runner definition file.
 Save you changes.

 to install a Meta-runner directly to the file system,take the Meta-runner definition file and put it into the

 <project ID>is the identifier of a project where you want to place the Meta-runner.